 Setting Function Key repeat delay When you hold down a key, this is the delay before it starts to repeat.
 Key repeat period When you hold down a key, this is the time between repeats.
-Key double press time When you press a key twice within this time, the console interprets this as a double-press.
+Key double pre time When you press a key twice within this time, the console interprets this as a double-press.

-Note: these timings only apply to the physical keys on the console's front panel, and not to the on-screen buttons.
+Not : these timings only apply to the physical keys on the console's front panel, and not to t e on-screen buttons.